MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/manage-hyper-v-scheduler-types.md

 ---
-title: Understanding and using Hyper-V Hypervisor Scheduler Types
+title: Understanding and using Hyper-V hypervisor scheduler types
 description: Provides information for Hyper-V host administrators on the use of Hyper-V's scheduler modes
 author: allenma
 ms.author: allenma